-Panels (d) and (e) of Figure 3 illustrate two stylized patterns.
-Panel (d) depicts the reporting dynamics for a two-idea issue when the first idea initially has relatively many devotees, and the second idea relatively few.
-Then, the first inverted-U resembles that in panel (c) and is driven by changes in the rate of increase in the frequency of devotees to the first idea.
-The subsequent inverted-U shaped pattern, again akin to that in panel (c), reflects the dominance of reporting on the second idea in later periods.
+Panels d and e of Figure 3 illustrate two stylized patterns.
+Panel d depicts the reporting dynamics for a two-idea issue when the first idea initially has relatively many devotees, and the second idea relatively few.
+Then, the first inverted-U resembles that in panel c and is driven by changes in the rate of increase in the frequency of devotees to the first idea.
+The subsequent inverted-U-shaped pattern, again akin to that in panel c, reflects the dominance of reporting on the second idea in later periods.
 This pattern occurs in the timeline for Restraints on Trade in Figure F8.
-Panel (e), in contrast, depicts the reporting dynamics for a two-idea issue where the frequency of initial devotees of the first idea is smaller than in panel (d), while the second idea again features few devotees.
-In panel (e), the reporting dynamics exhibits two successive inverted-U shaped patterns, with the relative heights of the inverted-U's reversed, as in the timeline for Intestacy in Figure F14.
+Panel e, in contrast, depicts the reporting dynamics for a two-idea issue where the frequency of initial devotees of the first idea is smaller than in panel d, whereas the second idea again features few devotees.
+In panel e, the reporting dynamics exhibits two successive inverted-U-shaped patterns, with the relative heights of the inverted-U's reversed, as in the timeline for Intestacy in Figure F14.